Skip to Main Content

 Scooter Safety

 UCLA prioritizes the safety of the campus community.
-UCLA Transportation would like to highlight the importance of campus road safety and provide an overview of state laws regarding electric scooters.
+UCLA Transportation would like to highlight the importance of campus road safety and provide an overview of state laws regarding micromobility devices such as electric scooters.

 California Vehicle Code (CVC) 407.5(a) defines a motorized scooter as any two-wheeled device that has handlebars, has a floorboard that is designed to be stood upon when riding, and is powered by an electric motor.
 CVC 21235 mandates that all scooter riders in California: